 Making a documentary is tough going, but we have a large, awesome, and engaged community behind us.
 Here are some things you can do:

-Support this film with a donation right now or to an upcoming Kickstarter Campaign.
+Support this film with a donation through that orange button right now.
 Filmmaking is ridiculously expensive, and seed money is the hardest to raise.
 Help make this film a reality by giving a donation towards creating an online interactive site where you can share your own stories, shooting our next round of interviews, and creating our fundraising trailer.